-Geropsychological Interventions prepares students to develop effective psychological interventions as well as health promotion and prevention programs for older adults.
-Discussed are a variety of therapeutic modalities (individual, family, and group psychotherapy) and evidence-based theoretical models (cognitive, behavioral, interpersonal, environmental, systemic).
-Coursework will emphasize the importance of providing care in diverse settings and collaborating with interdisciplinary teams.
+Geropsychological Interventions prepares students to develop effective psychological interventions as well as health promotion and programs prevention for older adults.
+Discussed are a variety of therapeutic modalities (individual, family and group psychotherapy) and evidence-based theoretical models (cognitive, behavioral, interpersonal, environmental, systemic).
+Course work will emphasize the importance of providing care in diverse settings and collaborating with interdisciplinary teams.
 Students will also explore program evaluation strategies used to assess the efficacy of interventions and programming.